Client Terms and Conditions

 If you should fail to follow through with these actions, Modern Law may withdraw from representing you.

-Modern Law uses electronic files and will provide me with an electronic file once your case is closed.
-Modern law does not keep your original documents and will return everything to you once it is scanned.
-In the event there may also be hard copies or materials that belong to you they will be returned to me to the best of their ability.
-If for some reason, you are unavailable, or can’t be reached, the Firm will destroy the papers.
+Modern Law uses electronic files and will provide me with an electronic file once my case is closed.
+Modern law does not keep my original documents and will return everything to me once it is scanned.
+In the event there may also be hard copies or materials that belong to me they will be returned to me to the best of their ability.
+If for some reason, I am unavailable, or can’t be reached, the Firm will destroy the papers.
+I am responsible for keeping copies of emails sent to or from Modern Law.
+I agree to download my complete electronic file from Modern Law within two years of receiving my file.

 It’s possible that you – or the Firm – may choose to terminate their representation for you at any time for any reason with written notice, subject to the Firm’s ethical duties.
 If the Firm decides to terminate its representation of you, the Firm will take reasonable steps to protect your interests.